-- Indoor blower motor must be run whenever the ERV is run. - 2.
+- 1. The indoor blower will be automatically energized to operate on either a call for occupied ventilation or a call by the CO2 control. - 2.
 Select the correct motor speed on the ERV.
-Use Table 1 on page 4 to determine the motor speed needed to get the desired amount of ventilation air needed.
+Using Table 1 of the ERV installation instructions. determine the motor speed needed to get the desired amount of ventilation air needed.
 For instance, do not use the high speed tap on a ERV if only 200 CFM of ventilation air is needed; use the low speed tap.
 Using the high speed tap would serve no useful purpose and would affect the overall efficiency of the heat pump system.
 System operation costs would also increase. - 3.
 Run the ERV only during periods when the conditioned space is occupied.
-Running the ERV during unoccupied periods wastes energy, decreases the expected life of the ERV and can result in a large moisture buildup in the structure.
-The ERV can remove up to 60 to 70% of the moisture in the incoming air, not 100% of it.
+Running the ERV during unoccupied periods wastes energy. decreases the expected life of the ERV and can result in a large moisture buildup in the structure.
+The ERV can remove up to 60 to 70% of the moisture in the incoming air, not 100%.
 Running the ERV when the structure is unoccupied allows moisture to build up in the structure because there is little or no cooling load.
-Thus, the air conditioner or heat pump is not running enough to remove the excess moisture being brought in.
+Thus, the air conditioner is not running enough to remove the excess moisture being brought in.
 Use a control system that in some way can control the system based on occupancy.

-NOTE: The energy recovery ventilator is NOT a dehumidifier.
+NOTE: The Energy Recovery Ventilator is NOT a dehumidifier.